DavidoTek/linux-install-atlauncher/README.md

 ## Dependencies
 Dependencies are **Java 8**, `wget`, `unzip` and `zenity`.
 They should be preinstalled on most modern Linux distributions.
 If not, the installer tries to install them automatically.
-Note: If you have multiple Java versions installed, you might need to change the Java Path in the ATLauncher settings.
+Note: If you have multiple Java versions installed, you might need to change the Java Path to Java 8 in the ATLauncher settings.

 ## Troubleshooting / FAQ